 They Feel Clean and Hygienic:

-Dogs are going to have good health if they are clean, this doesn’t require them to have a rigorous bath every other day.
+Dogs are going to have good health if they are clean; this doesn’t require them to have a rigorous bath every other day.
 It is also a painful thing for the dog owner as well.

 These guys can’t just stay still under water.
-You need to make it work as dogs spend a lot of time outside your home and roll in the mud and would need a serious bath.
+You need to make it work as dogs spend a lot of time outside your home and roll in the mud and would require a serious bath.
 Their coats get a lot of dirt, and this happens to dog breeds that have long hair (Maltipoo as an example).

 They also, grab a lot of bad odor as well.
 Many people have this misconception that grooming is only limited to getting your dog an adequate bath or brushing.